Financial Aid

 Funding for scholarships is made possible through the generous support of individuals and organizations.
 The Clark College Foundation is one of the largest community college foundations in the country and offers many scholarships to Clark College students each year.

-Individual scholarships may have specific eligibility criteria such as maintaining a certain grade point average (GPA) or enrollment level to qualify for funds awarded.
+Individual scholarships may have specific eligibility criteria such as maintaining a certain grade point average (GPA) or enrollment intensity to qualify for funds awarded.
 Students should refer to the scholarship award letter they receive from the Foundation for the conditions of their award.
 The scholarship application is separate from the application for financial aid.

 Generally, scholarship applications are available between January through April, and funds are awarded for the following academic year.